Updated on 7/01/2026

 6. Bella Slim Air Fryer:

-- Materials (food path) & included accessories: Aluminum interior coated with EverGood™ PFAS-free ceramic non-stick
+- Materials (food path) & included accessories: Aluminum base coated with EverGood™ PFAS-free ceramic non-stick (basket & crisp tray)

 - Power: 1300W